Mission

 Lynsey Crantz-Allie - Trustee since 2019, Lynsey is a Roanoke native.
 She attended Roanoke College where she received her BA in History.
 She went on to get her Masters in Archival Studies from Clayton State University.
 She is a certified archivist through the Academy of Certified Archivists.
 She is currently the Museum Manager for the Historical Society of Western Virginia, where she has worked for the last four years.
 Lynsey has always had a passion for history and hopes that through her work, she can help preserve the past for future generations.
 In her spare time, Lynsey loves to travel with her husband and read.

-Mike Kennedy - Mike returns to the Foundation following a brief hiatus.
-After more than 15 years in newspapers, Mike left journalism to follow another love: architecture.
+Mike Kennedy - After more than 15 years in newspapers, Mike left journalism to follow another love: architecture.
 Childhood visits to football games at the University of Virginia and an undergraduate career that began at the historic campus of Washington and Lee University had given me an appreciation of old buildings with good "bones."
 As a young reporter in Charleston, W.Va., he gained an appreciation for how the decisions made in City Hall affect neighborhoods.
 Since leaving college, Mike has always lived in an old house in a prewar neighborhood when he could.
 He likes tree-lined streets, alleys, sidewalks and proximity to small businesses.
 Mike is not a New Urbanist; he is an Old Urbanist.
 With interests in old buildings, urbanism and making things, architecture seemed like a natural second-career choice.
 How are copy editing and architecture related?
 Both lie at the intersection of art and practicality.

 Megan Mizak - Megan has worked at the Gainsboro Branch of Roanoke Public Libraries since 2011.
 Since working at the library, Megan has curated, maintained and preserved the library's Virginia Y. Lee Collection, which is composed of rare books, historical documents, photographs and reference materials that focus on African American history in the Roanoke Valley.
 As a dedicated public servant devoted to maintaining community connections and local history, she has sought out and fostered relationships with local community members, regarding the roll of Roanoke Public Libraries' interest in historical preservation.